glass-dev/glass/benchmarks/cosma8/README.md

 ## Running the benchmarks

 Benchmarks can be submitted as a batch job to slurm via the provided script.
-For example to benchmark using jax with amd/rocm, run the following from the root of the glass repo on cosma8.
+For example to benchmark using JAX with AMD/ROCm, run the following from the root of the glass repo on cosma8.
 You will need to make some changes to the submissions script (updating your email, budget code, etc):